panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 <font color='red'>... some introduction to the background on virtual machines ...</font>

 In this chapter, we demonstrate how to use [Oracle VM VirtualBox](https://www.virtualbox.org/) to build a virtual cluster.
 In the following example, we will build a cluster with three Ubuntu nodes.
 The operating system can be any linux distribution (or even windows).
+Though we only create three nodes, more nodes can be added if your personal computer is powerful enough.

 ## Installing One Virtual Machine (Node)